Husband brilliantly sneaks his dog into the hospital to say goodbye to his wife

 Unfortunately, most of the time, dogs aren't allowed in the place where people need comfort the most: hospitals.
 Even though evidence suggests that that visiting with a pet while hospitalized improves a patient's mood while reducing their anxiety.

-A story shared by Reddit user Mellifluous_Username on the online forum is going viral because of the lengths he and his dog went to to visit his sick wife.
+A story shared by Reddit user Mellifluous_Username on the online forum went viral because of the lengths he and his dog went to to visit his sick wife.

 For brevity's sake, we'll refer to Mellifluous_Username as "Mel."